 This section explains the conventions used when building the Snowflake database and functionality for implementing various features such as history tracking and support for ETL.

-Each table includes ROW_LOAD_DATETIME
+Each table includes ETL_MODIFIED_DATETIME

-History is tracked in the USER_MANAGER
+History is tracked in the USERS

 table using Slowly Changing Dimension (SCD) type 2.0 with the VALID_FROM_DATETIME